jduru213/AWS-Projects/README.md

-## Project Overview:
+## Project Overview: AWS-Projects
-Delve into the AWS-Projects repository through this comprehensive documentation.
-This repository is a treasure trove of hands-on projects meticulously crafted to delve into various facets of AWS services, offering practical insights and expertise in deploying diverse tools and technologies.
+This repository is a gateway to hands-on projects designed to explore various facets of AWS services.
+With this user-friendly guide, dive into practical experience, deploying diverse tools and technologies.

 ## Project list
 1. Configuring a Serverless Web Application using AWS